rchain-community/rchain-api/README.md

 ## Quickstart
 ### Find an RChain node whose grpc you can use.
 At the moment that likely means running your own rnode.
-We're also working on a community node at rnode-test.rhobot.net
+We're working on a community node at rnode-test.rhobot.net

 Make note of the hostname and gRPC port.

+### Grab this code
+Clone the repo with eg `git clone https://github.com/JoshOrndorff/RChain-API`

+An install dependencies with `npm install`

-## Run the integration test
+### Run the integration test

 _TODO: refine this test to tell a story._